tonywok/realms/README.md

 # Realms

-Star Realms is a spaceship combat deckbuilding game
+Star Realms is a spaceship combat deckbuilding game.
+To learn to play, read the rules over at [White Wizard Games](http://www.starrealms.com/learn-to-play/)

 I've created this to learn about and practice implementing strategic digital card games.
 If you're reading this and are also interested, shoot me an email.